 Assistant Professor Wildlife Biology

 Val grew up in a small town in Upstate NY and was an outdoors enthusiast at an early age.
 From the time she could say "zoologist", she knew she wanted to work with wildlife and conservation.
 She spent much of her time hunting and fishing with her family, who instilled an appreciation for wilderness in her and encouraged her love for wildlife.
 She completed her undergraduate at Cazenovia College, majoring in Environmental Studies.
 She then ventured to Murray State University for a Master's in Biology where she studied the impacts of roads on a population of copperheads in Land Between the Lakes National Recreation Area.
 She returned to the Northeast to Binghamton University for her PhD where she studied movement patterns and population structure of the eastern tiger salamander on Long Island.
 She then worked for 2 years at the Bronx Zoo as a Curatorial Fellow in the Herpetology Department and then spent a year working for the Wildlife Conservation Society studying bison in Montana.
-She was recently Assistant Professor and at Green Mountain College, and will be starting an Assistant Professor portion at Keystone College this fall.
+She was recently Assistant Professor and at Green Mountain College, is now an Assistant Professor and Program Director of Wildlife Biology at Keystone College.
 Her current research focuses on human influences on wildlife health.
-She is a certified Hunter's Safety Instructor for both archery and firearms in Vermont.
+She is a certified Hunter's Safety Instructor for both archery and firearms.
 She has taught courses on Hunting History, Ethics, and Management, and Wild Game Preparation.
 In her spare time, she does all things outdoors with her husband, daughter, and 5 dogs.